-Helmets should never be painted or have stickers affixed to them as this may weaken the structure and voids the CSA certification.
+Helmets should never be painted as this may weaken the structure and voids the CSA certification.

 Any alterations such as: drilling extra holes, removing side straps, clamps or chin cup, will void the CSA certification.

 Always air dry the helmet after all on-ice sessions.